-Felissa Taylor founded Día de los Niños when she saw how her 2 young sons were thriving in Spanish.
+Felissa began Día de los Niños when she saw how her children were thriving in Spanish.

-"I understood the benefits of learning another language at a young age, and wanted to provide other families in the Austin area the opportunity to have the same for their own children."
+"I understood the benefits of learning another language at a young age, and I wanted to provide other families in the Austin area the opportunity to have the same for her children."

 Claire Milam is a native Texan.
 She has a MS in Bilingual (Spanish/ESL) from Bank Street College of Education.
 Claire is a mother of two, an experienced teacher, and a gardener.

 Costa Rica is her favorite Spanish speaking country, in fact she and Felissa Taylor met up there with their families last summer.
-She looks forward to getting to work with your child and family this summer!
+She looks forward to getting to work with your child!